raroni/hercules/README.md

 source = bundle.toString()
 ```

+## Example

+If you want to play with Hercules, I recommend checking out [this little example app](https://github.com/rasmusrn/hercules_example).

 ## Alternatives

 Here's a list of other libraries that somehow enables you to use `require` in the browser.